ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 Later the last argument `accuracy` will be discussed.

-Since `simplex()` and `point()` are functions of CompScienceMeshes, CompScienceMeshes does not just have to be installed on the user's machine, but also be available in the current workspace, the same applies for this package as well.
+Since `simplex()` and `point()` are functions of CompScienceMeshes, CompScienceMeshes does not just have to be installed on the user's machine, but also be available in the current workspace; the same applies for this package as well.
 The two packages can be made available by

 `using SauterSchwabQuadrature` and `using CompScienceMeshes`.

-Those two commands must always be run at the beginning if using this type of implementation.
+These two commands must always be run at the beginning, if using this type of implementation.

-`sauterschwabintegral()` first modifies `testchart` and `sourcechart` with respect to the order of the arguments within their `simplex()` functions; and secondly -- depending on how many vertices both charts have in common -- it generates an object of some type, which contains the information of the accuracy, and the integration strategy.
-After all of that have been done, this function will call another function with input arguments of the two modified charts, the original integrand, and that new object.
+`sauterschwabintegral()` first modifies `testchart` and `sourcechart`, with respect to the order of the arguments within their `simplex()` functions; and secondly, depending on how many vertices both charts have in common, it generates an object of some type that contains the information of the accuracy and the integration strategy.
+After all of that have been done, this function will call another function with input arguments of the two modified charts, the original integrand and that new object.

 To understand the arguments `accuracy` and `accuracy_pd` and the examples stored in the example folder, the 'another called function' will be presented next: